 - Insurance Regulation

-Having worked in the Maryland legislature prior to attending law school, Rachel has a comprehensive understanding of the legislative process, which enables her to effectively assist clients in developing strategies for promoting, defeating or providing input on upcoming legislation.
-She regularly monitors and analyzes legislative and regulatory processes, leveraging this knowledge to formulate strategies that aid in the enactment of legislation.
+A background in the Maryland legislature gives Rachel a comprehensive understanding of legislative process, which enables her to effectively assist clients in developing strategies for promoting, defeating, or providing input on upcoming legislation as well as interpreting and complying with new and existing laws.

 Labor and Employment

-Rachel has significant trial experience representing clients in sophisticated commercial litigation matters, including lawsuits involving all manners of negligence claims, including vicarious liability, intentional torts, products liability and contractual disputes.
+Rachel has significant trial experience representing clients in sophisticated commercial and corporate litigation matters, including cases involving contract disputes, real estate transactions, employment-related claims, regulatory violations and general liability.

 Representative Litigation Matters